-When the first condition holds, then summing over photons that carry away missing energy will always include a sum over all infrared photons of vanishing energy.
-As a result, the set $Y$ is not empty and $\sigma_{Y}$ is infrared finite.
-If the second equality holds, then the corresponding term in the RHS vanishes due to the insertion of $\hat{K}^{\mu}_{\textrm{soft}}$ whose action on $\vert R \rangle$ is trivial. \item The soft factorization for photons in $X$ is proportional to the Weinberg soft factor, which is defined as,
+We claim that $\sigma_{\mathrm{semi-inclusive}}\equiv\sum_Y\sigma_Y$ is infrared finite for every $R$.
+This follows from considering the two possible cases.
+When $E_{\mathrm{in}}-E_R>0$, summing over the photons in $Y$ that carry away the missing energy necessarily includes a sum over all infrared photons of vanishing energy; as a result, $Y$ is never empty, and $\sigma_Y$ is infrared finite.
+When $E_{\mathrm{in}}=E_R$, the corresponding term in eq.~\eqref{eq:before_sigma} vanishes because the action of $\hat{K}^{\mu}_{\mathrm{soft}}$ on the state $|R\rangle$ is trivial.
+Substituting eq.~\eqref{eq:sigma_classical} into eq.~\eqref{eq:before_sigma} yields